Thunbergia alata

 Overview

-USDA Hardiness Zones: 10 – 12 (grown as an annual in colder zones)
+USDA Hardiness Zones: 10–12 (grown as an annual in colder climates)

 Bloom Season: Summer through Frost